 illustration« Previous Entries

 Zinnias, 24 x 36 inches graphite on paper.
-Using an eraser just as much as the graphite, marks are initially roughed in to fill the page with enough smudges and dark tones to work with; some removed, some detailed.
-Initial plans were to create a drawing with about 4 inches of grey tones bleeding into a colorful central square to be drawn and painted with watercolor pencils, similar to Chrysanthemums,with borders more defined.
-However, I got lost in the fun of drawing, and too much graphite would muddle colors.
-In future I would simply outline the subject lightly first, then add colors, gradually filling in tonal details afterward.
-Back to the drawing board!
+Using an eraser just as much as the graphite, marks are roughed in to fill the page with enough smudges and dark tones to work with some removed, some detailed.
+Initial plans were to create a drawing with about 4 inches of grey tones bleeding into a colorful central square to be drawn and painted with watercolor pencils, similar to Chrysanthemums, with borders more defined.
+However, I got lost in the fun of drawing, and too much graphite would muddle colors, so this one is best without colors.
+Plans always need to change according to what the results are dictating.

 Mary Ann’s Bench 11 x 14 inches graphite on paper